InHack2018/inhack2018.github.io/_posts/0000-01-01-quick-intro.md

 ### Hackathon

-We are inviting student builders, programmers, designers, developers and hackers for our first ever hackathon.
+We are inviting student builders, programmers, designers, developers and hackers from InHolland University of Applied Sciences to our first ever hackathon.
 Whether you are a veteran or completely new to the scene, join us for a glorious day of coding!

 A hackathon is a hacking marathon where creative and ambitious teams get